Andre-the-Quiet/ITP-380-Projects/README.md

 # ITP-380-Projects
 This is a collection of projects completed for the course ITP 380: Video Game Programming at USC.
-In this course, I have re-created many classic games using C++ and assets provided by the class.
+In this course, I have recreated many classic games using C++ and assets provided by the class.

 - Super Mario Bros.
 (1985)